ptouch718/jquery-hoverdirection/README.md

 });
 ```

-This come in handy for removing classes after the completion of @key-frame aniamtions:
+This comes in handy for removing classes after the completion of @key-frame aniamtions:

 ```
 $(function () {